4 Amazing Ways to Store Weed to Keep It Fresh

 - Don’t store cannabis above the stove, near electronics or any other heat source.

 - Don’t store your cannabis plant in simple plastic bags like a sandwich bag bought from grocery stores, because of the many factors that can lead to the degradation of your cannabis flower, the biggest culprits are UV rays, humidity and temperature changes - and plastic bags are poor protection from all of these!

 - Don’t store your cannabis products in paper or aluminum foil for similar reasons to avoiding plastic; plus, if your weed is moist, the paper could stick to it, maybe even peel off some of the trichomes.

 (A baggie of weed, image from Deanie Muerto on Instagram)

-3) Vacuum sealed clothing bags, the kind where the air is sucked out by a vacuum cleaner nozzle, are yet another stash storage idea.
-Larger bags like these would probably be best for growers or dispensaries because you can literally store pounds and pounds of marijuana in these – they’re pretty much jumbo-sized food storage bags.
-You can stack the big bags of buds on shelving units or in storage totes.Being that, even in places where medical and recreational weed is legal, you still have limits on how much you can possess at any one time, these larger sealed storage bags are probably impractical for most consumers.
+3) Clothing bags, the kind where the air is sucked out by a vacuum cleaner nozzle, are yet another way to store cannabis.
+They keep the moisture level down, humidity factors are a non-issue, and they can save more space than a bunch of mason jars on a shelf.
+Larger bags like these are great for long term storage, but would probably be best for growers or dispensaries because you can literally store pounds and pounds of marijuana in these – they’re pretty much jumbo-sized food storage bags.
+You can stack the big bags of buds on shelving units or in storage totes.
+This is great, too, because it's better to have a dark place to store weed.It is the best way to store weed. .Being that, even in places where medical and recreational weed is legal, you still have limits on how much you can possess at any one time, these larger sealed storage bags are probably impractical for most consumers.